swaqarjamil-ops/Circuitmindai-v2.0/README.md

 # AI PCB Engineering Reviewer — Gemini

-Updated for Gemini 3.6 Flash.
+Updated for Gemini 3.8 Flash. amd Fallback support to later gemini models

 ## Streamlit Cloud deployment
 Upload these files to the repository root and rename them exactly to: